Skip to main content

 A CCN authorizes and requires utilities to provide continuous and adequate service to every customer who requests service in a certificated area.
 View the Rules and Guidance document for detailed information, forms and FAQs.

-Please visit the Establishing a New Water or Sewer Utility page detailing the basic steps required to determine whether there is a need to establish a new water or sewer utility.
+Please visit the Establishing a New Retail Public Water or Sewer Utility page detailing the basic steps required to determine whether there is a need to establish a new retail public water or sewer utility.

 Water and Sewer Submetering or Allocation